Umayyad Caliphate: Abbasid Revolution and fall

 The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the remaining members of the Umayyad family were tracked down and killed.
 When Abbasids declared amnesty for members of the Umayyad family, eighty gathered to receive pardons, and all were massacred.
 One grandson of Hisham, Abd al-Rahman I, survived, escaped across North Africa, and established an emirate in Moorish Iberia (Al-Andalus).
 In a claim unrecognized outside of al-Andalus, he maintained that the Umayyad Caliphate, the true, authentic caliphate, more legitimate than the Abbasids, was continued through him in Córdoba.
 It was to survive for centuries.

 Some Umayyads also survived in Syria, and their descendants would once more attempt to restore their old regime during the Fourth Fitna.
 Two Umayyads, Abu al-Umaytir al-Sufyani and Maslama ibn Ya'qub, successively seized control of Damascus from 811 to 813, and declared themselves caliphs.
 However, their rebellions were suppressed.

 Previté-Orton argues that the reason for the decline of the Umayyads was the rapid expansion of Islam.
 During the Umayyad period, mass conversions brought Persians, Berbers, Copts, and Aramaic to Islam.
 These mawalis (clients) were often better educated and more civilised than their Arab overlords.
 The new converts, on the basis of equality of all Muslims, transformed the political landscape.
 Previté-Orton also argues that the feud between Syria and Iraq further weakened the empire.

 Administration

-The first four caliphs created a stable administration for the empire, following the practices and administrative institutions of the Byzantine Empire which had ruled the same region previously.
+The early Umayyad caliphs created a stable administration for the empire, following the administrative practices and political institutions of the Byzantine Empire which had ruled the same region previously.
 These consisted of four main governmental branches: political affairs, military affairs, tax collection, and religious administration.
 Each of these was further subdivided into more branches, offices, and departments.